MichaelRWolf/wendy-ai/notes-from-google-doc.md

 You can copy entire blocks back to me easily when you want me to process a single episode.

-It’ll sync cleanly in Google Docs or live happily as a .txt file on your Mac / Drive.
+It'll sync cleanly in Google Docs or live happily as a .txt file on your Mac / Drive.

-If you’d like, I can give you a short example file with Episodes 1 + 2 stubbed in (just headers + placeholders) so you can start pasting your transcripts into the right spots.
+If you'd like, I can give you a short example file with Episodes 1 + 2 stubbed in (just headers + placeholders) so you can start pasting your transcripts into the right spots.
 Would you like that?

 ---
 🐬 You said:

 yes thats good

 ok

 cu tomato

 ---
 ✨ ChatGPT said:

-Perfect 🌱—I’ll have the stubbed template ready for you when you’re back, tomato 🍅.
+Perfect 🌱—I'll have the stubbed template ready for you when you're back, tomato 🍅.

 Have a smooth, easeful transition into the rest of your day, Wendy!

 ChatGPT can make mistakes.
 Check important info.